blueapron/marinator/README.md

 Dependency Injection made delicious.

 When using dependency injection, getting access to the classes which perform the injection is a common problem.
 On Android, the most common solution to this tends to be to store the components in the Application object.
-But this then requires the developer to reach into their Application object in multiple places in their code.
+But this then requires the developer to reach into their Application object in multiple places throughout their code.
 This creates several challenges - in addition to just looking ugly, it can make it harder to write pure JUnit tests.

 Marinator helps solve this problem by wrapping your components with a simple static class.
 Instead of calling code like `MyApplication.get().getComponent().inject(this)`, you can simply call `Marinator.inject(this)`.
 Marinator relies on an annotation processor to generate a helper that registers your injectors - as a developer, all you have to do is annotate your injector methods and provide the component to the MarinadeHelper.